SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 *That's so cute!*

-"You look really cute as a cloud," Rarity said playfully.
+"You look adorable as a cloud," Rarity said playfully.

 "So will yours," Pinkie said with a blush.

-*Awe.*
+*Aww.*

 Rainbow flew off again, presumably to get a cloud for a sculpture of Rarity.